 These precautionary deferral measures have been adopted by Singapore as well as many other countries such as the USA, Australia, New Zealand, Japan and Hong Kong.
 There is currently no reliable screening test for vCJD in the blood.
 As vCJD has been reported to be transmitted through blood transfusion in at least 3 cases in the UK, we have decided to adopt these stringent precautions in the interests of blood safety for our patients.

 West Nile Virus (WNV) is an arthropod-borne virus of the family Flaviviridae.
 It mainly infects birds, but humans can be infected through the bite of an infected Culex mosquito.
 The incubation period is about 3 to 14 days.
 Most of the infected patients are asymptomatic.
 Some may present as mild fever with flu-like symptoms.
 Rarely, it may present as meningitis or encephalitis.

 Click here to learn more about WNV.

-Persons considered to be at risk of WNV infection are those who have travelled to areas with risk of WNV transmission, including Greece, the USA and Canada, in the past 28 days.
+Persons considered to be at risk of WNV infection are those who have travelled to areas with risk of WNV transmission in the past 28 days.
 Hence, donors who have travelled to these countries or regions can only donate 4 weeks upon return to Singapore.